Raymond Patriarca Jr.: Father and son

 In 1986, Patriarca testified before the Judiciary Committee of the Rhode Island House of Representatives during the impeachment of Rhode Island Supreme Court Chief Justice Joseph A. Bevilacqua Sr., a former criminal defense lawyer accused of consorting with organized crime figures.
 The hearings led to Bevilacqua's resignation.
-During the hearing, FBI wiretaps were introduced of conversations with Patriarca Sr. which took place between 1962 and 1965.
+During the hearing, FBI wiretaps were introduced of conversations with Patriarca Sr. that took place between 1962 and 1965.
 According to the FBI logs:

 Ray tells Ray Jr. that, when he gets married, to marry an Italian girl, as she will stand by you when you're in trouble or won't call the police if you slap her in the mouth.

 Patriarca Jr. defended his father before the press:

 My father never, never, never told me about hitting women, Italian women, bothering women.
 I want to apologize to all the people in the state of Rhode Island because my father… never had a conversation with me like that about women, marrying an Italian girl so you can hit an Italian girl.
 He never spoke to me like that.
 In fact, my first wife was Jewish and my stepmother is Irish.
 My father respected all women.